All Episodes

 Yeah.

-Oh, you guys hear that?
+Oh, you guys, you hear that?

-There's an Indian gonna die outside.
+There's an Indian going to die outside.

 Wait, hold on.

-Did you hear that?
+Do you hear that?

-It's the faint sound of Oh shit.
+It's the faint sound of, oh, shit.

 Yeah.